mkkhanzadi/cvdataanalysis/README.md

 # cvdataanalysis
-Analysis code for Canada visa
+Analysis code for Canada visa using the nltk package